Fabrication and characterization of vacuum-gap microstrip resonators

-To further investigate the origin of the losses of the resonators as well as to gain insight into the material properties of the aluminum and granular aluminum used as their center conductor, the fridge temperature is swept progressively in steps of \SI{50}{\milli\kelvin} up to \SI{700}{\milli\kelvin}.
-Beyond this temperature none of the resonances can be fitted reliably anymore.
-With increasing temperature we observe a decrease in internal quality factors as well as shifts in resonance frequency for all resonators.
-The corresponding data is shown in fig.\,\ref{fig:Delta_f_over_T}.
+With increasing temperature, we observe a decrease in internal quality factors as well as shifts in resonance frequency for all resonators.
+The corresponding data is shown in Fig.\,\ref{fig:Delta_f_over_T}.
 The temperature at which the resonance frequency starts to drop differs for aluminum and grAl resonators.
-The shift to lower frequencies for higher temperatures as well as the increase in frequency in the range \SIrange{100}{400}{\milli\kelvin} shown by the granular aluminum resonators can be explained by a combination of coupling to TLS in the dielectric and thermal quasi-particles according to the Mattis-Bardeen model \cite{pappas_two_2011,tai_anomalous_2024,bruno_reducing_2015,grunhaupt_loss_2018}:
+The shift to lower frequencies for higher temperatures as well as the increase in frequency in the range \SIrange{100}{400}{\milli\kelvin} shown by the granular aluminum resonators can be explained by a combination of coupling to TLS in the dielectric and thermal quasi-particles according to the Mattis-Bardeen model \cite{pappas_two_2011,gao_physics_2008,tai_anomalous_2024,bruno_reducing_2015,grunhaupt_loss_2018}:

 \begin{widetext}

 \end{widetext}